API

 As a result, all files at cdn.site/static/image.jpg

-including files with query string .jpg?VERSION
+will be purged, including files with query string .jpg?VERSION

-If you want to purge only a selected file with a query string, specify it in the file path: /static/image.jpg?VERSION
+If you only want to purge a selected file with a query string, specify it in the file path: /static/image.jpg?VERSION

 cdn.site/static/image.jpg /static/image.jpg